How to apply item level permission for Sharepoint columns

 Hopefully this method provides you with an alternative to apply item level permission for Sharepoint columns.
 Check out datapolis Sharepoint column protector today!

-- sharepoint list column permissions
+- sharepoint apply item permissions